 If you’re a first-time Interrailer and have plenty of time, you could take a grand tour of Europe.
 Tick off as many countries and capitals as you can in a month – a whirlwind adventure that will give you a great overall flavour of the continent.

-Or plan a regional tour, for example taking a route around the Balkans or maybe exploring Scandinavia by rail.
+Or plan a regional tour, for example, taking a route around the Balkans or exploring Scandinavia by rail.

 It’s also really rewarding to spend your time getting to know one country intimately.
 Travel further afield from its capital and main sights to explore its countryside and regions by train.
 It’s a fantastic way to get immersed in the local culture.